nhoizey/homebrew-cask/README.md

-# My own taps for Homebrew
+# My own tap for Homebrew Casks

 [Homebrew](https://brew.sh/) is The Missing Package Manager for macOS (or Linux).